kdave/btrfs-progs/Documentation/ch-quota-intro.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 The basic notion of the Subvolume Quota feature is the quota group, short qgroup.
-Qgroups are notated as *level/id*, eg.  the qgroup 3/2 is a qgroup of level 3.
+Qgroups are notated as *level/id*, e.g.  the qgroup 3/2 is a qgroup of level 3.
 For level 0, the leading '0/' can be omitted.
 Qgroups of level 0 get created automatically when a subvolume/snapshot gets created.
 The ID of the qgroup corresponds to the ID of the subvolume, so 0/5